emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 In the single item template we begin by defining which templated areas this template contains.

 In our `baseof.html` file we only had one templated area (called `main`) and we also passed down the Page object using the dot command.
-That is how the tag `{{ .Title }}` in this template gets its value.
+The page context is present in the template and that is how the tag `{{ .Title }}` in this template gets its value.

 ### index.html